AI & The Digital Society: n=1?

 With her enthusiasm and expertise, Pauline Arts contributes to the digital transformation of Rijkswaterstaat and continues to strive for tangible results that optimize service delivery to society.

-Video Flash Talk: Towards a sustainable and inclusive health system – AI for diagnostics & individualized health treatments
+Flash Talk: Towards a sustainable and inclusive health system – AI for diagnostics & individualized health treatments

 15:20-15:25